 Dear Mr. Secretary-General,

-We, the undersigned organizations, are writing with regard to your forthcoming annual report on children and armed conflict and its annexes.
-As you finalize your decisions regarding the annexes, we urge you to ensure the publication of a complete list of perpetrators of grave violations that is evidence- based and accurately reflects data collected and verified by the United Nations Monitoring and Reporting Mechanism (MRM).
+We are writing regarding your forthcoming annual report on children and armed conflict (CAAC).
+As you finalize your decisions regarding the annexes listing perpetrators of grave violations against children, we urge you to ensure the publication of a complete list of perpetrators that is evidence-based and accurately reflects data collected and verified by the United Nations Monitoring and Reporting Mechanism (MRM).

-We look forward to the publication of your annual report and reaffirm our call for a complete and accurate list of perpetrators of grave violations against children.
+We look forward to the publication of your annual report and reaffirm our call for a complete and accurate list of perpetrators of grave violations against children, as a strong and effective tool for promoting the protection of children in armed conflict and accountability for violations against them.